f5devcentral/access-labs/class4/module2/lab01.rst

     |image031|

 #.
 Click the blue button **Run student-class...** and the API requests will start being sent to the BIG-IP.

     |image032|

 #.
 The **Pass** circle will display only a value of two even through there were more requests than two.
 Postman will display either passed or failed for  only the requests that contain **Test** conditions.
 In this example, only the Commit Transaction request and the Apply Policy request contain Tests.
-Another thing to note,  The requests that contained the transaction ID will generally always receive a 200 OK unless sent to an invalid endpoint or the JSON is improperly formatted.
+Another thing to note,  The requests that contained the transaction ID will always receive a 200 OK unless sent to an invalid endpoint or the JSON is improperly formatted.
 Remember with a transaction, a request is not actually processed until the transaction is commited.

     |image033|